 Leigh Anderson joined the Evans School faculty in 1997.
-Her primary research interest is in how individuals living in poverty make financial, environmental, health, and other livelihood decisions, especially when outcomes are highly risky or spread over time.
-Her current research focuses on rural poverty and agriculture, and market and policy institutions.
-Professor Anderson founded EPAR in 2008, and continues to direct its research as EPAR's Principal Investigator.
+Her current research focuses on rural poverty and agriculture, and how market and policy institutions affect individual decision-making.
+Professor Anderson founded EPAR in 2008 and continues to direct its work which focuses on agricultural measurement and evaluation, small-scale producers in sub-Saharan Africa and South Asia, and risk and inclusion.
 Anderson also serves as the Marc Lindenberg Professor for Humanitarian Action, International Development, and Global Citizenship and teaches courses in economics, statistics, and international development.
-Anderson holds a PhD in Economics from the University of Washington.
+Anderson holds a Ph.D. in Economics from the University of Washington.

-Didier Alia joined EPAR as a Research Associate in September 2017.
-His research interests are in International Development with a particular focus on Input Intensification and the Transformation of African Agriculture and Rural Spaces.
+Didier Alia joined EPAR as a Research Assistant Professor in September 2017.
+His research interests are in International Development, with a particular focus on Input Intensification and the Transformation of African Agriculture and Rural Spaces.
 He also has keen interests in Urbanization, Health, and Trade and their implications for development.
-He received his PhD in Agricultural Economics from the University of Kentucky, and also holds a BSc and a MSc in Mathematics from the University of Abomey-Calavi in Benin and a Statistician-Economist Engineer Diploma (MSc) from the Sub-Regional Institute of Statistics and Applied Economics in Cameroon.
+He received his Ph.D. in Agricultural Economics from the University of Kentucky and also holds a BSc and a M.Sc. in Mathematics from the University of Abomey-Calavi in Benin and a Statistician-Economist Engineer Diploma (MSc) from the Sub-Regional Institute of Statistics and Applied Economics in Cameroon.

 Federico Trindade joined EPAR as a Research Associate in October 2018.
-He holds MSc and Ph.D. degrees in Agricultural Economics from the University of Nebraska - Lincoln.
-His main areas of study are Agricultural Productivity and Agricultural Development with specific research done on the impact of climate and irrigation on agricultural productivity, productivity growth trends, the impact of agriculture on biodiversity and agricultural efficiency (SFA).
+He holds M.Sc. and Ph.D. degrees in Agricultural Economics from the University of Nebraska - Lincoln.
+His main areas of study are Agricultural Productivity and Agricultural Development, with specific research done on the impact of climate and irrigation on agricultural productivity, productivity growth trends, and the impact of agriculture on biodiversity and agricultural efficiency (SFA).
 His most recent work at EPAR has been related to Agricultural R&D and global public goods allocation.